clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 ### Property Callback

 Like Input Plugs, Properties also have an optional Callback function that is invoked after the Property has been updated.
-Unlike the Property Operation, which is only allowed to operate on the value, the Callback has full access to a Widget.Self handle, which allows it to update Properties and emit from Output Plugs.
+Unlike the Property Operation, which is only allowed to operate on the value, the Callback has full access to a Widget.Handle handle, which allows it to update Properties and emit from Output Plugs.
 Of course, you have to take care not to create any infinite loops between Callbacks, just like you would in the Circuit.
 If a Property Callback of a Property would set the same Property again, it would create an infinite loop and an immediate deadlock if it was not for the reentrancy check in a Property's `Emitter._emit` methods that will catch this case and fail gracefully.
 The same goes for the "wider" cycle, in which two Properties keep changing each other's value forever.

 However, there is one exception to the "no cycle" rule, one that is only possible because of the separation between the Property Operation and -Callback: Imagine a Widget with two Properties `A` and `B` that need to be kept in sync.
 Let's say that `B=A+2` must hold at all times.
 Whenever you set `A` to `x`, its Callback will also set `B` to `x+2`.
 But there is no way to differentiate this case from one where you changed `B` instead of `A` and so `B` will continue to update `A` as well ...which would cause a NoDag exception.
 But while this is a cycle, it is clearly not an infinite one.
 In fact, after touching both `A` and `B` once (no matter which one is set by the user), no further progress will be made.
 We can catch this case with a simple all-purpose optimization: check whether the new value is equal to the existing one *prior* to checking for cycles.
 If the value is the same, just do nothing and return.
 In this case, setting `A`  to `x` will change `B` to `x+2` which will in turn cause `A` to update to `x` again.
 But since at this point, `A` already has the value `x`, it will simply return nothing and the cycle is broken.